-Where to Stay in Bovina: An 1850’s Home That’s Coffee-Centric, An Apartment Above a Restaurant, or Camp on a Sheep Farm
+Where to Stay in Bovina, NY: An Apartment Above a Restaurant, A Cabin in the Woods, or Camp on a Sheep Farm

 For a truly once-in-a-lifetime experience, consider camping at Green Shepard Farm.
 The campsite, which is pretty bare bones, sits tucked behind a hill below an impossibly picturesque pond.
 It has a firepit, space for two tents, and a little stream.
 The entry to the campsite has paths to both the sheep pasture and also up toward the owners house.
 The couple who runs Green Shepard Farm, Stephen and Anette, escaped New York City themselves, giving up their NYC-paced lifestyles to move to the country and start a sheep farm.
 Of course, the stay wouldn’t be complete without a tour, where visitors feed both babies and adults pistachio shells–their favorite treat.
 We couldn’t think of a more Bovinan way to enjoy what Bovina has to offer.
 This amazing experience is only $35 per night.

-What to Do in Bovina: Go to an Auction, Take a Hike, and Visit a Farm
+What to Do in Bovina, NY: Go to an Auction, Take a Hike, and Visit a Farm

 Since you’re in the mountains, exploring the Catskills is a must.
 Check out the nearby Shavertown Trail which overlooks Pepacton Reservoir; or opt for taking in scenery the easy way by hopping on the Delaware & Ulster Country Scenic Railroad in Arkville.
 There’s also tons of fishing in the area–and if you stay with Sara and Sohail, maybe he’ll tip you off to his secret fishing spots.
 (The west branch of the Delware peaks out onto many of the roadways in Bovina, and many fishermen bushwack their way to the water from the side of the road.)
 We were lucky enough to get tipped off to a great swimming hole in Delhi–it’s about 30 minutes from Bovina, but well worth the trip on a hot day.
 Probably the biggest tourist destination in the area is Plattekill Mountain, offering skiing, snowboarding, mountain biking (or just regular biking–you can rent bikes for $30/day and do the scenic trails!)
 It’s only thirty minutes away, so if you’re planning a weekend skiing this winter, Bovina would be a lovely place to settle in for the night.